328 trainees followed the basic training course

-In 2012 Not For Sale begins training victims of human trafficking who are staying in an Amsterdam shelter.
-These people are often socially isolated and at the time, there are very little daily activities available to keep them occupied.
+In 2012 Not For Sale begins training victims of human trafficking who are living in an Amsterdam shelter.
 In a professional kitchen, the victims learn to prepare healthy soups and salads.
 After the course, they receive a Not For Sale-certificate.
 With the work experience and the acknowledgement of their capabilities by way of the certificate, the participants develop self-esteem.
 They feel like they are part of society again and dare to make plans for the future.
 This supports the recovery process of the victims.

 Because of the training and the gained work experience, victims have the prospect of a paid position or further education of their own choice; of a new future in the Netherlands or in the country of origin.
 The distance to the labour market is reduced and it stimulates re-integration in society.

 Not For Sale would like to open up more branches of Dignita in the Netherlands.
 This will create more training places for victims of human trafficking.
 The long-term vision of the foundation is to export the concept to the countries were most of the victims are from, to get to the root of the problem.
 To accomplish this, Not For Sale needs support.
 You can help us in different ways.

 3 trainees achieved a BBL-diploma